ClickHouse/ClickBench/datafusion/README.md

 We use parquet file here and create an external table for it; and then do the queries.

+### To solve

+q32 (line 33 in queries.sql) out of memory in my 32GB memory vm, it output null now since it's killed

 ### to generate benchmark results: